-Reading the Genesis Creation Stories Again For The First Time (Fall, 2017)
+Reading the Genesis Creation Stories Again For The First Time (Fall, 2020):

-Since the discovery of the Dead Sea Scrolls, Bible scholars have uncovered a wealth of new findings, many of which have profoundly deepened and extended our understanding of the two biblical creation stories.
-Here are just four of many examples that will be examined in the course.
+Since the discovery of the Dead Sea Scrolls, Bible scholars have uncovered a wealth of new findings, many of which have profoundly deepened and extended our understanding of the two biblical creation stories found in Genesis 1:1-4a (“The Beginning”) and Genesis 2:4b-3:24 (“The Story of Adam and Eve”).
+Not unexpectedly, these findings have confirmed the understanding held by the majority of Christians and Jews – and contrary to the Creationists and secularists – that the biblical creation accounts were not meant to be understood as didactic, literal expressions of material creation.

-- Example 4: many scholars now believe that the Garden of Eden story was written not to describe the Fall of Man and original sin.
-Rather, the story of Adam and Eve is one of immortality lost and procreativity gained.
-Ultimately, the story reveals the concomitant pain and triumph that free will and moral choice impose on the mortal life.
+- Example 3: many scholars now believe that the Garden of Eden story was written not to describe the fall of mankind from paradise and original sin but rather its intent was to reveal that God’s gift freedom (in this story described as self-determination) is not without cost.
+Ultimately, the story reveals the concomitant pain and triumph that free will imposes on mankind.

 I will be teaching directly from the Hebrew text and incorporating the results of the most recent (and peer-reviewed) scholarship.
 Knowledge of biblical Hebrew is not required.

-NOTE: I am a teacher, not a biblical scholar2)A biblical scholar rightly understood, is someone who conducts research and submits his/her findings to peer review.
-And, while my formal education is similar to that of a biblical scholar, I do not conduct original research and write my findings for peer review..
-I survey the findings of scholars, weigh their arguments (and, boy, do they argue) and then conform my conclusions for a lay audience.
+NOTE: I am a teacher, not a biblical scholar((A biblical scholar rightly understood, is someone who conducts research and submits his/her findings to peer review.
+And, while my formal education is similar to that of a biblical scholar, I do not conduct original research and then submit my findings for peer review.)).
+I survey the findings of scholars, weigh their arguments (and, boy, do they argue) and then conform their conclusions for my lay audience.
 Finally, I am mindful that biblical scholarship is often controversial and students need to be exposed to these controversies.

 To request additional information, feel free to contact me at email@example.com